aqcchin/intro-to-rest-and-http/node-rest-server/README.md

 We are going to build a RESTful API using Node.js.

 Our RESTful API will expose an interface that allows us to retrieve, send, modify, and delete data related to restaurants and cities.
 See [API Specification](#api-specification) for more detailed instructions.
 We will be applying what we learned about REST and HTTP throughout this exercise.
+We will be communicating using JSON as indicated by the `Content-Type` header that's given to you as part of the starter code.

 There will be no front-end for this application.
 You may be wondering, "how am I to use my API then?"
 You will use Postman to interrogate your server.
-See [Prerequisite Technologies](#prerequisite-technologies) for further explanation.
+See [Postman](#postman) for further explanation.

 Use the tests to guide your implementation.
 Working through the tests in order will allow you to build up to a working implementation of this REST server.